Building a Frontend for Calyx

 By setting is_external=True

-, we're indicating that a memory declaration is a part of the program's input-output interface.
+, we're indicating that a memory declaration is a part of the component's input-output interface.

 For map

-operations, we'll perform a computation on an element of an input array, and then store the result in a result array.
+operations, we'll perform a computation on every element of an input array, and then store the answers in a result array.

 At a high level, we want to generate the following pieces of hardware: